AhomaChijiamaraKindness/AhomaChijiamaraKindness/README.md

 Driving smart decisions for HR teams, finance department, and entrepreneurs through clean analytics and stortytelling dashboards.

 # About
-I create dashboards, data stories, and analytical workflows that simplify complexity and facilitate strategic decisions making using Excel, SQL, Power BI, Python, and Zoho Suite.
-I extract insights from HR data, financial trends, and survey results, helping teams focus on what truly matters and take action with clarity.
+I create dashboards, data stories, and analytical workflows that simplify complexity and enable strategic decisions.
+Using Excel, SQL, Power BI, Python, and Zoho Suite, I extract insights from HR data, financial trends, and survey results, helping teams focus on what truly matters and take action with clarity.

 # Skills
 * Excel